What’s happening in Sri Lanka?

 Where is the president now?

-Mr Rajapaksa is reported to have fled the palace hours before it was swarmed by protesters.
+Mr Rajapaksa had earlier fled the palace hours before it was swarmed by protesters on Saturday.

-The president was taken to safety after demonstrators amassed outside the palace gates, and he is being protected by a military unit, a senior defence source told Agence France-Presse.
+The president was taken to safety after demonstrators amassed outside the palace gates, and he is being protected by a military unit, a senior defence source told AFP.

-His whereabouts are currently unknown, and according to the BBC there are rumours that he was at the airport attempting to flee the country “at any moment”.
+His bid to flee to the cash-strapped country was foiled on Tuesday after Colombo airport immigration officers refused to cooperate and stamp his passport at the VIP lounge, to allow him to fly to the UAE, AFP reported.

-Other reports claimed the president was at Colombo Port, with two ships docked there seen loading travelling bags, “suggesting that the president is going to leave”.
+The president had spent the night in a military base next to the airport after missing “four flights” the previous day, reports suggested.
+He was believed to be hiding in a navy vessel on the Lankan waters after protestors occupied his house.

 What has the prime minister said about his plans to resign?